-Restructuring charges declined significantly by \$13.1 million in fiscal 2012 compared with fiscal 2011, and increased \$8.3 million in fiscal 2011 compared with fiscal 2010.
+Restructuring charges declined significantly by \$13.1 million in fiscal 2012 compared with fiscal 2011.
 The changes were due to the completion of Fiscal 2009 Plan in fiscal 2011 and the fact that major restructuring activities under the Fiscal 2011 Plan, such as the downsizing of our Morrisville, North Carolina office, occurred in fiscal 2011.
-Our restructuring expenses consisted primarily of severance and related benefit charges, and to a lesser extent, facilities costs related to obligations under non-cancelable leases for facilities that we ceased to use.